 - 1 cup finely crushed tortilla chips

-- 4. Sprinkle first with the macaroni with the remaining Monterey Jack and Cheddar and then with the crushed tortilla chips.
+- Sprinkle the macaroni with the remaining Monterey Jack and Cheddar and then with the crushed tortilla chips.
 Place the skillet under the broiler and cook until the cheese is lightly browned and bubbling, 1 to 2 minutes.
 Garnish with cilantro and serve warm.

 This is not a macaroni and cheese for everyone.
 This is a mac and cheese for people like me who love their food spicy.
 Anaheim peppers are usually fairly mild; in the large quantities used in this recipe, the heat can sneak up on you.